BYU North American Computational Linguistics Olympiad 2019

 The first round of NACLO competition is held locally at various locations in the U.S. and Canada.
 Students who score well on the test advance to a second invitational round of competition.

 The Computational Linguistics Olympiad is a worldwide movement which began in Moscow in the 1960's.
 The U.S. first entered the competition in 1998.
-Teams from many other places of the world, including a team of top-scoring students from NACLO, competed for the 2014 worldwide championship in Beijing, China.
+Teams from many other places of the world, including a team of top-scoring students from the U.S. NACLO, compete in the worldwide championship.

 Participate this year!